 - Youth ambassador program in Gatineau Park — Volunteer patrolling and outreach on trails

 You can also contribute to Gatineau Park by volunteering with the Friends of Gatineau Park.

-With forests, wetlands, streams, sand dunes and abundant biodiversity — the Greenbelt’s 20,000 hectares of green space protects natural areas in Canada’s Capital, forming a semicircular “emerald necklace” south of Ottawa’s downtown core.
+With forests, wetlands, streams, sand dunes and abundant biodiversity — the Greenbelt’s 20,000 hectares of green space protects natural areas in the National Capital Region, forming a semicircular “emerald necklace” south of Ottawa’s downtown core.
 The Greenbelt is a living classroom, a place of discovery and environmental education.
 Each year, more and more students from local schools are visiting the Greenbelt to learn about the wonders of the natural environment, such as Pinhey Sand Dunes, Mud Lake or Mer Bleue.

 Want to get involved?
 Contact our Volunteer Centre today!

 August Is Archaeology Month